CoreyD97/Burp-Montoya-Utilities/README.md

 ----------

-This library aims to simplify the process of creating user interfaces and persisting data/preferences for Burp Suite extensions and consists of three main parts:
+This library aims to simplify the process of creating user interfaces and persisting data/preferences for Burp Suite extensions.
+It consists of three main parts:
 - [Auto-persisting containers](#auto-persisting-containers),
 - [Preference Management](#preferences),
 - and [User Interface Generation](#user-interfaces).